RobertBendun/stacky/README.md

 Consumes top of the stack.
 If value was nonzero, executes if branch, otherwise else branch.
 ```
 "io" import
-10 if "value is 10!" else "value is not 10 :c" end println
+10 if "value is 10!" else "value is not 10 :c" end puts nl
 ```

 #### while ... do ... end